You are using an outdated browser. Please upgrade your browser to improve your experience.

 Interventional physiatry is offered at Gaylord and procedures are performed in our Outpatient Radiology suite at the hospital's campus in Wallingford.
 Interventional physiatry uses minimally invasive, targeted treatments that are performed using imaging guidance.
 These procedures are often an easier, faster, and less painful option to surgery for a number of diagnoses.

-Dr. Bruce Hsu is a physiatrist at Gaylord Hospital in Wallingford, CT.
-Physiatry is medical specialty that is also known as physical medicine and rehabilitation.
+Dr. Hongmei Wang, a Gaylord physiatrist, explaines that physiatry is medical specialty that is also known as physical medicine and rehabilitation.
 A physiatrist uses a whole person approach to returning a person to the maximum functioning possible after an accident or trauma or for orthopedic, chronic pain or other chronic medical conditions.
 The physiatrists at Gaylord can be seen on an outpatient basis.
-For questions or to make an appointment for a consultation or assessment, or to discuss a possible treatment plan call: (203) 284-2845 or (203) 294-3270.
+For questions or to make an appointment for a consultation or assessment, or to discuss a possible treatment plan call: (203) 284-2845.

 A physiatrist treats many different types of medical, neurological and chronic conditions.
 You can see a physiatrist at Gaylord on an outpatient basis.
 Our physiatrists focus on diagnosis and treatment with the goal of conservative treatment that may prevent the need for surgery or other invasive procedures.
-To make an appointment for a consultation, assessment, or to discuss a possible treatment plan or have questions call (203) 284-2845 or (203) 294-3270.
+To make an appointment for a consultation, assessment, or to discuss a possible treatment plan or have questions call (203) 284-2845.

 What is “physiatry”?